Scroll down to view all the videos referenced in 'Acting Revolution'

 Preparing a Difficult Scene

 A difficult scene is one where the circumstances are complicated, the feelings/emotions are strong, and the drama is high.
-These scenes generate such a mix of conscious and unconscious impulses that a specific process is required to find a simple path for the actor.
+These scenes are easy to over complicate.
+A specific process is required for the actor to find a simple path to a rich and engaging performance.
+This video explains this technique.

 Making More Complex Choices

-It is easy for actors to get locked onto the choice that feels good.
+It is easy for actors to get locked into the choice that feels the best.
 Once a process choice is firmly set the natural complexities are likely to drop off, rapidly.
 Being open to testing opposite concepts can create a freer and more open performance.

 Proof of the Pudding

 This production of The Memory of Water was a success with audiences and critics.
-That the performances were different every night kept the actors on their toes and audiences engaged.
+The performances were different every night.
+That kept the actors on their toes, their choices fresh and the audiences engaged.